 SEN Plans for children at ‘school support’

 Most children at ‘School Support’ on the SEN register will have a SEN Plan which will be shared with parents during Learning Conversations alongside an individual copy of the provision map showing which interventions will be accessed.
-As part of this children will have a One Page Profile.
+As part of this children will have a SEN Plan.

-For the majority of pupils a SEN Plan will be written by the class teacher and the pupil, with advice where necessary from the SENCo.
-The SEN Plan details the child’s strengths, their areas of weakness and the support that should be offered by all adults working with the child.
+For the majority of pupils a SMTL Plan will be written by the class teacher and the pupil, with advice where necessary from the SENCo.
+The SMTL Plan details the child’s strengths, their areas to develop and the support that should be offered by all adults working with the child.
 This might include specific instructions about seating or classroom layout, detail the scaffolds or specialist equipment to be used by the child and should list any interventions the child is receiving along with start/stop date.
-SEN plans will have one clear SMART target for each area of need. are the property of the child and should be kept in a safe place in their own classroom.
-Information from SEN Plans should inform any intervention groups and progress recorded within them.
+SMTLP plans will have one clear SMART target for each area of need.
+Information from SMTL Plans should inform any intervention groups and progress recorded within them.
 It is the class teacher’s responsibility to ensure this happens.

-SEN Plans, Pastoral support plans and OPPs will be reviewed regularly.
-In the case of SEN Plans this should be every term (or more frequent if required),
+SMTL Plans, Pastoral support plans and OPPs will be reviewed regularly.
+In the case of SMTL Plans this should be every term (or more frequent if required).

-SEN plans will be shared with parents during Learning Conversations, these should form part of the discussion of the child progress.
-Copies of all SEN Plans should be retained by the class teacher and placed in the child’s records in a separate folder.
-The SEN Plans and OPPs form a vital part of the evidence of children’s progress and will be used as evidence when making referrals to outside agencies.
+SMTL plans will be shared with parents, these should form part of the discussion of the child progress.
+Copies of all SMTL Plans should be retained by the class teacher and placed in the child’s records (CPOMs).
+The SMTL Plans and OPPs form a vital part of the evidence of children’s progress and will be used as evidence when making referrals to outside agencies.

 Pastoral Support Plans for children at ‘school support’